santiagodr/STAT545_HW1_David_Santiago/hw06/data_wrangling_hw06.md

 A more interesting scenario would be one in which rather than obtaining just those three elements from the models, we can obtain all the information produced when you fit a linear model, such as estimates, std.errors, F-statistics, etc...
 All that information is usually captured in the `summary` of the object lm, and can be extracted in a nice and tidy way using the [broom](https://github.com/tidyverse/broom) package

-Let's a create a new simplified function that keeps all the information from the model objects
+Let's a create a new simplified function that keeps all the information from the model objects in a list object

 ``` r
 fit_models_complete <- function(dat, offset = 1952) {